openml-labs/gama/paper/paper.md

 Further comparison is contained in GAMA's documentation.

 # Acknowledgements
-This software was developed with financial support from Air Force Research Laboratory and DARPA.
+This software was developed with support from the Data Driven Discovery of Models (D3M) program run by DARPA and the Air Force Research Laboratory.

 # References